 Hiking boots are recommended for your tour, but if you don’t have them, then sturdy, comfortable athletic shoes and a change of footwear will do.
 To keep hydrated and better experience the local scenery, you’ll want to keep a plastic water bottle and binoculars handy.
 Some additional items we recommend carrying with you include: insect repellent, a sun hat, sunscreen, bandages, lip balm and a flashlight.
 You’ll also want to pack transitional clothing that fits comfortably and can adapt to inclement weather, such as a lightweight sports jacket, rainwear and light, loose-fitting layers.
-Also, remember that bare legs and shoulders are not allowed in Italy’s churches or other religious sites.
-Entrance may be denied on this basis.
+Also, please be respectful and refrain from baring shoulders and legs when visiting churches or other religious sites (entrance may be denied on this basis).

 The euro is the currency you’ll be using on your tour.
 Better rates of exchange are usually available in France, although it is worth ordering some currency from your local bank to use when you first arrive.
 We advise that you take bank/ATM cards and credit cards, as needed.
 We suggest informing your bank and credit card company of your travel plans, so they don’t confuse your international purchases for fraudulent charges.